Sonal-ai/share_link/README.md

-# 🎓 TnP Share App – Secure Data Sharing via Link
+# 🎓 Link Share App – Secure Data Sharing via Link

 A frontend web application that allows the Training & Placement cell to **share student data via secure, tokenized links** without requiring the receiver to log in.